 Impact assessment of EGI

-We started the developed a new impact assessment report that captures the impact of EGI across different dimensions.
+We’ve started to develop a new impact assessment report that captures the impact of EGI across different dimensions.
 This report will also contain qualitative and quantitative KPIs and it will be updated annually.

 Concerning the scientific dimension, following a plan started in 2012, we have continued the implementation of the necessary tools and processes to ensure a better collection of scientific publications possible thanks to EGI: 1) the new Acceptable Use Policy was approved with the new article empowering resource providers to request an acknowledgement of support; 2) the VO ID Card has been extended to enable all VOs to publish what is the acknowledgement statement they recommend to their users; 3) the OpenAIRE feature enabling to tag publications by community is now in production and is adopted by EGI; 4) communication to raise awareness of the importance of citing and reporting is being organised in a more consistent way.